MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 FROM <src_name>_progress;
 ```

-As long as the LSN continues increasing, Materialize is consuming change data
+The reported LSN should increase as Materialize consumes **new** WAL records
 from the upstream PostgreSQL database.
 For more details on monitoring source
 ingestion progress and debugging related issues, see [Troubleshooting](/ops/troubleshooting/).